Caret: Upward-pointing arrow

 In internet forums, on social networking sites such as Facebook, or in online chats, one or more carets may be used beneath the text of another post, representing an upward-pointing arrow to that post; in addition to the arrow usage, it can also mean that the user who posted the ^ agrees with the above post.
 Multiple carets may be used to indicate that the comment is replying to, or relating to, the post above that correlates with the number of carets used, or to "underscore" the correct portion of the previous post, or simply for emphasis.

 A similar use has been adopted by programming language compilers, such as the Java compiler, to point out where a compilation error has occurred.
 The compiler prints out the faulty line of code and uses a single caret on the next line, padded by spaces, to give a visual indication of the error location.

+Unicode

+The ASCII assignment to 0x5E was inherited by Unicode.
+Carets and related and similar characters in Unicode include: